bioexcel/qmmm_bpg/QM_treatment.rst

 plane waves must also be supplied.

 The exchange-correlation (XC) functional within DFT contains approximations which make it a source of inaccuracy in a DFT calculation.
+This stems from the fact that the exact functionals for exchange and correlation are not known.
 There are many choices of XC functional, with different levels of accuracy (see Jacobs ladder).
 However greater accuracy usually comes with more computational cost.
 Section x will outline the available options for XC functionals in CP2K and how to use them.